-When Ontario was introducing full-day kindergarten in 2010, former Robertson Program Research Lead Dr. Joan Moss, was investigating and developing ways to enhance mathematics education in the early years.
+When Ontario was introducing full-day kindergarten in 2010, Robertson Program Research Lead Dr. Joan Moss was investigating and developing ways to enhance mathematics education in the early years.
 The project, Math for Young Children (M4YC), focused on investigating and developing ways to enhance mathematics education in the early years.

 Many studies pointed to the importance of mathematics learning in the early years.
 Greg Duncan, distinguished professor of educational policy, reported that early math skills, even more than literacy skills, were the best predictor of later academic success1.
 This was an important moment in education to re-think and invigorate the early math curriculum.

 “Math in early years classrooms typically focused on the development of number sense, despite calls from Ontario’s Ministry of Education, and important bodies like the National Council of Teachers of Teachers of Mathematics,” says Moss, now Professor Emerita at the Ontario Institute for Studies in Education (OISE), University of Toronto.
 “They urged that equal time and focus be given to the teaching of geometry and measurement — topics grounded in spatial reasoning and thinking.”